 The resident program director is defined as the College diplomate embedded in the residency training program.
 A resident program director must be an active diplomate specializing in the same species as the resident (i.e., canine or equine) and must be a member in good standing of the College for the duration of the resident's training.
+Per the Bylaws of the American College of Veterinary Sports Medicine and Rehabilitation, an active diplomate has fulfilled the requirements set forth for certification by the College and is current on all annual membership fees.
 The resident program director has a fiduciary responsibility for representing the interests of the College within the residency training program.